ilpropheta/ilpropheta.github.io/README.md

 Modena, January 2024.

-I coordinated with [Giorgia Franchini](https://www.linkedin.com/in/giorgia-franchini-a6bba042/) the organization of the first edition of the "La notte dell'Intelligenza Artificiale", a networking event dedicated to Artificial Intelligence.
+I coordinated with [Giorgia Franchini](https://www.linkedin.com/in/giorgia-franchini-a6bba042/) the organization of the first edition of "La notte dell'Intelligenza Artificiale", a networking event dedicated to Artificial Intelligence.
 The event took place at "Università di Modena e Reggio Emilia".<br/>
 **230 attendees** (320 registered people - ~28% drop).

 The event was part of [ML Modena](https://mlmodena.it/) events.